gaultier/blog/making_my_static_blog_generator_11_times_faster.md

 [...]
 ```

 So ~ **95 %** of the running time is spent waiting on a subprocess.
 It's mainly git - we also run `cmark` as a subprocess but it's really really fast so git is the culprit.
-We could investigate with `strace` which process we are waiting on but the CPU profile already points the finger at git and cmark is not even visible there.
+We could investigate with `strace` which process we are waiting on but the CPU profile already points the finger at Git and `cmark` is not even visible there.

 At this point it's important to mention that this program is a very simplistic static site generator: it is stateless and processes every markdown file in the repository one by one.
 You could say that it's a regression compared to the Makefile because `make` has built-in parallelism with `-j` and change detection.
 But in reality, change detection in make is primitive and I often wanted to reprocess everything because of a change that applies to every file.
 For example, I reworded the `Donate` section at the end of each article (wink wink), or the header, or the footer, etc.